 - HRS § 431:13-103 defines prohibited unfair methods of competition and unfair or deceptive acts or practices in the business of insurance.

 The State budgets on a biennium basis with the Executive biennium budget submitted to the Legislature for action on odd numbered years and the Executive supplemental budget submitted on even numbered years.
 The State’s fiscal year runs from July 1st to June 30th.
-The Governor is expected to sign Hawaii’s 2017-2019 Budget in June 2017.
-To view Hawaii’s Department of Health most recent budget proposal, click here.
+Hawaii enacted its 2017-2019 Budget during the regular legislative session.
+To view Hawaii’s Department of Health 2017-2019 Budget, visit page 14 here.

 - None identified.